tiongsikng/gc2sa_net/README.md

     * _Trained models will also be stored in this directory._
 - network: Contains loss functions and network related files.
     * `facexzoo_network` - Directory contains architecture files from [FaceXZoo](https://github.com/JDAI-CV/FaceX-Zoo/tree/main/training_mode) repository on GitHub.
 All pre-trained weights are fairly trained.
 The weight files can be downloaded from the repository, or [here](https://www.dropbox.com/scl/fo/rnmj0n572gmfkshfplk6u/h?rlkey=lze6kbg2q0mcdrimz5qlkdjqw&dl=0).
-    * `SOTA` - Directory contains architecture files that are used for State-of-the-Art (SOTA) comparison, namely PF-GLSR, CMB-Net, and HA-ViT (see table below). _Since HA-ViT has its own data loader and has a slightly different setting, the `HA_ViT` directory contains its own data loader and evaluation (identification+CMC and verification+ROC) files for simplicity._
     * flops_counter.py - Counter for Floating Point Operations (FLOPs) and number of parameters for architectures.
 They are stored in the files `macs_dict.pt` and `params_dict.pt`
     * gc2sa_net.py - Architecture file for GC<sup>2</sup>SA-Net.
     * load_model.py - Loads pre-trained weights based on a given model.